 Why do I say this?
 I see people being expected to work with equipment that doesn’t have the resources to do the job.
 The machines repeatedly crash and once I bought more RAM the crashing stopped.
-The ram cost $30 and the lost time and wages was far more than that.
+The ram cost $30 and the lost time and wages were far more than that.
 In every job I have seen people being asked to work with machines that could not do the job they were told to do.
 They didn’t want to ask for the tools they needed.

-Looking back in my career there were jobs that I have held that management didn’t seem to care if I succeeded or failed.
+Looking back on my career there were jobs that I have held management didn’t seem to care if I succeeded or failed.
 I myself have faced problems with resources.
 I was hired at one company and not given a computer.
-I was left on my own to find a computer to use, and they didn’t have extra computers laying around.
+I was left on my own to find a computer to use, and they didn’t have extra computers lying around.
 Looking back I should have seen that as a red flag and left, but I just took it as another challenge to be solved.
 Ultimately I pieced together a computer but it was slow and didn’t do the job it needed to do.

 If a company doesn’t give you the resources you need to succeed you should ask and then find another company to work for.
-Under resourced companies are often close to failure.
+Under-resourced companies are often close to failure.
 I have seen this in companies that I have worked for that failed in the past.
 They don’t invest and the quality of the work and interactions with your coworkers will be poor.

 I was told once in a company that failed by a manager that “a poor workman complains about his tools.”.
 I disagree.
 You can’t do a good job with poor tools.